 This trail starts at Saddle Trailhead and is 5.2 miles of flowy singletrack, challenging switchbacks and a few thrilling but small drops – built with mountain biking in mind.
 Limber Pine is also majorly shaded making it easy to stay cool in the heat of the summer months.
 This is a great mountain bike trail for all levels, it has a little bit of everything and is “challenge by choice”.

 A more challenging option, this trail is around 8 miles bursting with gravel road climbs and some technical downhill rewards through forests.
 Once you’ve arrived in the meadows it’s fast and smooth pedaling around a couple historic homesteads.
 History lesson and bike ride all in one, because we know that’s what you were looking to do on your vacation.
+You can combine this ride and Limber Pine if you’re looking for a bigger day.

 Hermit Park holds 91 sites ranging from RV spots to walk-to-tent sites to even equestrian friendly sites.
 Reserve a site at one of the four campgrounds here, or for a little bit extra, Hermit Park also offers camper cabins.